dmachard/dmachard.github.io/content/posts/0006-powerdns-dnsdist-dnstap-tls.md

 connect=<your_dnstap_collector>:6000
 ```

-## Enable & Start stunnel
+## Systemd

+Enable & Start stunnel.
 Configure your systemd service.
 All files in /var/run/ are deleted in stop action.

 ```bash
 vim /usr/lib/systemd/system/stunnel.service